 - Emotional detachment or unwanted thoughts

 And the two most important things to know about PTSD?

 1 | It’s not your fault.

 Your body flips on autopilot so it can do its duty and protect you from getting hurt again.
 As a result, your body goes overboard with this protection, sending you false warning signs and triggering feelings that your painful past keeps getting played out in the present, as if it’s happening again and again to you, on loop.
 These warning signs also play a big part in feeling stuck in your body, out of control, unable to escape, and unsafe.
 It’s not you—it’s your body.

 2 | PTSD isn’t a life sentence.
 (Not even close.)

-While talk therapy can stir up the pain, adding in mindful gentle movement unlocks and releases the pain that’s stored in your body, meaning you can bypass the mind (where the old story or memories reside) and delve into the heart of what’s going on.
+While talk therapy can stir up the pain, adding in mindful gentle movement unlocks and releases the pain that’s stored in your body, meaning you can bypass the mind (where the old story or memories reside) and delve into getting help with PTSD flashbacks.
 Once we find the underlying cause, we can gently access the pain and break the cycle.
-Here at MindBodyWise, I’m a huge believer in PTG, or Post-Traumatic Growth.
+Here at MindBodyWise™, I’m a huge believer in PTG, or Post-Traumatic Growth.
 It’s all about being positively changed as the result of struggling with a major life crisis.
 In other words, this is the rainbow after that exhausting, terrible rain.

 Our work together: